 Ingredients You’ll Need

-• 1 teaspoon salt: Enhances all the natural flavors perfectly.
+• Salt (1 teaspoon): Enhances all the savory flavors beautifully.

 How to Make Cowboy Potato Casserole Recipe

-Step 1: Prepare Your Baking Dish and Brown the Beef
+Step 1: Brown the Beef and Sauté Onions

 How to Serve Cowboy Potato Casserole Recipe